IDEMSInternational/pfr-app-content/README.md

 # pfr-digital-content
-s package contains data used in the PfR Digital project
+This package contains data used in the PfR Digital project

 ## App Preview
 https://parenting-for-respectability.web.app